-Zoledronic Acid Injection treatment in patients with hypercalcemia of malignancy with severe renal impairment should be considered only after evaluating the risks and benefits of treatment.
-In the clinical studies, patients with serum creatinine greater than $400 \mu mol/L$ or greater than 4.5 mg/dL were excluded.
+Zoledronic Acid Injection treatment in patients with hypercalcemia of malignancy with severe renal impairment should be considered only after evaluating the risks and benefits of treatment [see Dosage and Administration (2.1)].
+In the clinical studies, patients with serum creatinine greater than 400 μmol/L or greater than 4.5 mg/dL were excluded.